henrichg/PhoneProfilesPlus/README.md

 __Android application - manually and by event triggered change of device settings like ringer mode, sounds, Wifi, Bluetooth, launcher wallpaper, ...__

-__This application is for configuration of device for life situations (at home, at work, in your car, sleep, outside, ...) using Profiles.
-(PhoneProfiles).__
+__This application is for configuration of device for life situations (at home, at work, in your car, sleep, outside, ...) using Profiles.__

 __In it is also possibility to automatically activate Profiles by Events.__